The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 Flags of myfile set as ----------------

-Experiment: (log in as "root", test)
+Experiment: (Logged in as "root", for testing)

-# chattr =aAdS file ←Set the file to have attributes "a", "A", "d", "S"
+# chattr =aAdS file ←Set file to have "a", "A", "d", "S" attributes

-lsattr : Displays File Attributes.
+lsattr : Displays File Attributes

 Sometimes there may be no problem with permissions , but some files cannot be deleted or modified.
 At this time, you can use lsattr to check whether the attributes have been changed by chattr . lsattr is the abbreviation of l i s t attr bute, use To check the properties of the file, the usage is as follows: